-- 10. There is a need for better coordination of EU and Member States' activities with a view to ensuring consistency and coherence in the EU's dealings with key producer, transit, and consumer countries.
-The Commission is invited to submit by June 2011 a communication on energy security and international cooperation aimed at further improving the consistency and coherence of the EU's external action in the field of energy.
-The Member States are invited to inform from 1 January 2012 the Commission of all new and existing bilateral energy agreements with third countries as well as aggregated information on private contracts; the Commission will make this information available to all other Member states in an appropriate form, having regard to the need for protection of commercially sensitive information.
-The High Representative is invited to take fully account of the energy security dimension in the work on the Union's strategic partnerships. - 11.
-The EU should develop mutually beneficial energy partnerships with key players and around strategic corridors, covering a wide range of issues, including regulatory approaches, on all subjects of common interest, such as energy security, low carbon technologies, energy efficiency, investment environment and promoting high standards for nuclear safety.
+11. There is a need for better coordination of EU and Member States' activities with a view to ensuring consistency and coherence in the EU's dealings with key producer, transit, and consumer countries.
+The Commission is invited to submit by June 2011 a communication on security of supply and international cooperation aimed at further improving the consistency and coherence of the EU's external action in the field of energy.
+The Member States are invited to inform from 1 January 2012 the Commission on all their new and existing bilateral energy agreements with third countries; the Commission will make this information available to all other Member states in an appropriate form, having regard to the need for protection of commercially sensitive information.
+The High Representative is invited to take fully account of the energy security dimension in her work.

+- 12. The EU should take initiatives in the relevant international fora and develop mutually beneficial energy partnerships with key players and around strategic corridors, covering a wide range of issues, including regulatory approaches, on all subjects of common interest, such as energy security, safe and sustainable low carbon technologies, energy efficiency, investment environment and promoting the highest standards for nuclear safety.
 It should encourage neighbouring countries to embrace its relevant internal energy market rules, notably by extending and deepening the Energy Community Treaty and promoting regional cooperation initiatives.
-It should also develop safeguards to provide a level playing field for power producers.
-The Commission is invited to continue its efforts to facilitate the development of strategic corridors for the transport of large volumes of gas such as the Southern Corridor. - 12.
-As a start, work should be taken forward as early as possible concerning a partnership with Russia, as part of the negotiations on the post-PCA process and in the light of on-going work on the Partnership for Modernization and the Energy Dialogue. - 13.
-The EU will cooperate with third countries in order to reduce the volatility of energy prices and will take this work forward within the G20.
+It should also consider options to provide a level playing field for power producers.
+Europe needs to diversify its routes and sources of supply.
+The Commission is accordingly invited to continue its efforts to facilitate the development of strategic corridors for the transport of large volumes of gas such as the Southern Corridor. - 13.
+Work should be taken forward as early as possible to develop a reliable, transparent and rules-based partnership with Russia in areas of common interest in the field of energy and as part of the negotiations on the post-Partnership and Cooperation Agreement process and in the light of on-going work on the Partnership for Modernization and the Energy Dialogue. - 14.
+The EU will cooperate with third countries in order to address the volatility of energy prices and will take this work forward within the G20.